huongtran2104/Final-Project/README.md

 - High-tier products dominate revenue but are heavily skewed toward year-end months.
 - Mid-tier products fluctuate, peaking in April.
 - Low-tier products remain stable but with low contribution.
-- In April, both mid- and low-tier sales reach their annual peak, while high-tier sales are low.
+- In August, mid- and low-tier sales reach their annual peak, while high-tier sales are low.
+But overall, total sales in August still high compared to others.
 > **Problem:** Over-reliance on high-tier products.
 Sales could grow significantly by boosting all tiers.

 > **Job-to-be-Done:** Achieve balanced growth across tiers by identifying key products to prioritize and low-impact products to phase out.